microsoft/ignite-learning-paths-training-mod/mod20/02-prep-vms.md

 In order to install the virtual machines that will be used as the source of the migration for the demo, follow these steps:

+> Once the Virtual machines are deployed, do not switch them off.
+This can cause issues, especially with the MongoDB VM.
+Just keep the VMs running, and delete the resource group when you are done with the demo.

 ## I. Click on the button below to open the deployment page.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fignite-learning-paths%2Fmaster%2Fmod%2Fmod20%2FDeploymentTemplates%2Fazuredeploy-vms.json" target="_blank">